wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ## Integration Tests
 The test package [io.wcm.caravan.rhyme.examples.spring.hypermedia](src/test/java/io/wcm/caravan/rhyme/examples/spring/hypermedia) contains simple yet extensive tests for for the example service.
-One key thing to note here is that all tests defined in `AbstractCompanyApiIntegrationTest` are using only the `CompanyApi` entry point interface to access the resources under test.
-This allows the same set of tests to be run twice (by the two subclasses): directly testing the server-side implementations of those interfaces, and by executing actual HTTP requests to your controllers using a 'HalApiClient' instance.
+One key thing to note here is that all test cases defined in `AbstractCompanyApiIntegrationTest` are using only the `CompanyApi` entry point interface to access the resources under test.
+This allows the same set of tests to be run twice (by the two subclasses): directly testing the server-side implementations of those interfaces, and executing actual HTTP requests to your controllers, parsing the response and following links as required using a 'HalApiClient' instance.